 Let’s travel to Iceland in winter!
 What a brilliant idea!
 Except…

 I’ve been to Iceland in winter twice, and the conditions on both my trips were very different.
-That’s the thing about Iceland, it’s well known as one of the most beautiful places on earth, but it’s also one of the most inherently changeable.
+That’s the thing about winter travel in Iceland, it’s well known as one of the most beautiful places on earth, but it’s also one of the most inherently changeable.
 It’s a relatively small island in the North Atlantic Ocean after all!

 Driving in Iceland in winter is no cake walk